 - Fill the bottle about one-quarter full of uncooked rice.

-- Add enough Dawn to fill the bottle to the halfway point.
+- Add enough Dawn dish liquid or another similar ammonia-based dish liquid to fill the bottle to the halfway point.

 - Fill half of the remaining distance to the top with hot water, the closer to boiling the better (but not boiling).

 - Replace the lid or hold a finger (or towel) over the top of the bottle.

 - Shake vigorously for several minutes (or as long as you can).
 The Dawn will cut the grease while the uncooked rice scours the sides.